(all pictures are from Pinterest)

 When it comes to French Chic and how to get it, I’m somehow amazed of how simple it seems to get it when you read some posts, books or trendy web magazines…

-Like « Wearing black anything », « Wearing a striped t-shirt, a pair of ballerinas and a beret« , « Stop washing your hair too often and don’t overdo it »… « Don’t eat pastries but smoke cigarettes instead! »…
+Like « Wear black anything », « Wear a striped t-shirt, a pair of ballerinas and a beret« , « Stop washing your hair too often and don’t overdo it »… « Don’t eat pastries but smoke cigarettes and drink a glass of wine instead! »…

 Well, well, is it so ridiculously clichés?

 These articles are often written by non-native journalists or bloggers who spend few days vacations in Paris… Well, I’m sorry to say, it takes more than a visit to catch a new cultural background…

 Clichés are so easy to spread… it’s always easier to go to simplification.

 As a French woman, I’d like to contribute to demystifying the so call « French women style »…

 It’s a fact that French women (often but not always) look stylish and chic.
 But of course, you don’t need to be born in Paris to look stylish too!

 A lot of women from all over the world have just an amazing style.
 Here in France, we are huge fans of Italian colored fashion, NYC street style or creative mix and match London style…